 - Champaign County Community Development Corporation (CDC): Financing of businesses anywhere in Champaign County and surrounding communities.
 Loans or equity investments; up to 50% of total project cost.
 Each CDC loan should be matched by member bank financing.
 Member banks include Bank Champaign, Busey Bank, Chase Bank, Central Illinois Bank, First Midwest Bank, Midland States Bank, and PNC Bank.

 These programs are intended for projects that cannot fully access conventional lending resources, in furthering the economic development of the region.

 The RPC is a central resource for a variety of innovative financing programs.
 These programs are designed to stimulate the growth, expansion and retention of businesses and economic development in East Central Illinois.
 The RPC’s programs offer borrowers low interest rates, long-term fixed rate financing, lower down payment requirements, and enhanced private lender risk.
 RPC staff analyzes and structures the most attractive financing proposal based upon project needs, employment, community impact, and private section participation.
 The RPC is a well-established participant in the financing field, having closed over 230 loans with a total volume of over $21 million.

 Requirements vary by program, and include financing opportunities for expanding businesses, start-up businesses, government agencies, and other organizations with revenue streams.
 Start-up businesses should be led by strong entrepreneurs, with reasonably secure collateral, significant bank participation, or a high level of owner equity investment.
 Expanding businesses should have a solid track record of past accomplishments.
 All projects require additional funding sources and sound financial projections.
 The credit criteria require that the applicant demonstrate adequate cash flow from operations for debt service.

 Please click here to view RPC's accessibility information.

-- Three years sales and cash flow projections
+- Three years projected cash flow statement

-For more information contact:
+For more information, contact:

 Economic Development Specialist